HeineConK/bayesutils/readme.md

   <img src="./demo/plt_ni_ppchech_1.svg" alt="Centered Image" width="600"/>
 </div>

 Note that the number of parameters reported in the print and plot output is limitted to the 10 smallest parameters w.r.t. the contast statistic, in order to keep the outputs clean.
-All parameter statistics can be accessed through the object returned by the `post.prior.check` function.
+All parameter statistics can be accessed through the object returned by the `post.prior.check` function if needed.
 If only a subset of parameters shall be evaluated, then a character vector can be supplied.